theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ---
 layout: page
-title: Sync Salesforce to SAP using Power Automate and yunIO
+title: Sync Salesforce with SAP using Power Automate and yunIO
-description: Sync salesforce to SAP in near-real-time using power automate and yunIO
+description: Sync Salesforce with SAP in near-real-time using power automate and yunIO
 permalink: /:collection/:path
 weight: 6
 ---

 This article shows how to synchronize a Salesforce account in near-real time with SAP.<br>
-In the following scenario, data from Salesforce is used to automatically create a customer in SAP.
+In the following scenario, data from Salesforce is used to automatically create a customer account in SAP.
 The newly created SAP customer number is then written back to Salesforce.

 ### About